 IEEE maintains current information on all of its standards projects on a public digital platform that allows access for all parties to view information on projects and topics of interest, including such information as the scope and purpose of a proposed standard, and leadership contact information.
 Access is granted through an IEEE Web Account, which is freely available to any individual from the IEEE website.
-All IEEE standards projects are published on the IEEE website for a sixty day public review period during the development process.
+All initial drafts of IEEE standards are published and made available from the IEEE website for a sixty day public review period during the development process